 Barbie: What’s Happening?

 In 1930, Herm Fisher saw the need for a higher quality toy for preschool-aged children and decided to do something about it.
 He founded Fisher-Price with Irving L. Price and Helen M. Schelle.
-The company had considerable success marketing developmental toys for young children.
+The company had considerable success in marketing developmental toys for young children.

 Fisher-Price: What’s Happening?